We measure how we are performing against the Consumer Standards and Tenant Satisfaction Measures through:

 • Increasing investment in the repairs service to improve waiting times.

-• Moving our trades people to work in area-based teams - reducing travelling time and helping our colleagues to get to know our homes and customers better.
+• Moved our trades people to work in area-based teams - reducing travelling time and helping our colleagues to get to know our homes and customers better.

 • Developing automated communications to customers about their repairs to keep them informed.